 You can get into this test centre in a wheelchair

-The Hull area can get quite congested—particularly around the centre, due to the close proximity of the University of Hull.
-Also near the test centre are busy A roads like the A1079 and A1165, which may feature as part of your test route.
-Meanwhile, you can expect to come across a variety of residential areas too.
-If you’re looking to get to know the area better, we’ve got all the relevant resources you might need below...
+The Hull area comes with a variety of challenges that will truly test how capable candidates are of becoming fully qualified drivers.
+From the easily-congestible area around the centre—due to the proximity of the University of Hull—to busy A roads like the A1079 and A1165.
+If you’re looking to get to know the Hull area better, we’ve got all the relevant resources you might need below...

 While you might not be too impressed by Hull’s pass rates, you should bear in mind that they’re still above the national average.
 It’s not all down to specific numbers however—the outcome of your practical is also affected by your personal ability and effort.

 Your practical test will finally follow once you’ve completed your driving lessons.
-Beyond your lessons, there’s not much else you can do in preparation for your test except to:
+Beyond your lessons, there’s not much else you can do in preparation for your test except to get to the centre 10 minutes early, with your provisional.
+The layout of the practical will be as follows: